tsurdilo/my-temporal-dockercompose/README.md

 Compose and Swarm.
 It can serve as reference to community for a number of Docker related deployment questions.
+For this repo we use PostgreSQL for persistence for both temporal and temporal_visibility dbs.
+You can switch to using MySQL or Cassandra if you wish.
+We do not set up enhanced visibility but you can do that if you wish as well.

 ## Deploying via auto setup